-Spring survey estimates of biomass and abundance are presented in Table 3a for Div.
+Spring survey estimates of biomass and abundance are presented in Table 5a for Div.
 3NO and Subdiv.
 3Ps.
-Mean weights and numbers per tow with confidence intervals are presented in Figure 5a.
+Mean weights and mean numbers per tow with 95% confidence intervals are presented in Figure 6a.

 The spring biomass index for White Hake on the Grand Banks in Div.
 3NOPs increased rapidly in 1999-2000 to approximately 26 000 tons, but then steeply declined and is presently at low levels comparable to earlier estimates in the Campelen time series.
 During the Canadian spring survey of 2000, the estimated abundance of about 117 000 000 fish was 10-times greater than that observed in either the first years of the Campelen series or during recent years, due to the very large 1999 year-class.
 In 2011, the abundance index increased from low levels to about 27 000 000 fish (3 times the 2007-2009 average), primarily due to a moderate 2010 year-class.
-Spring abundance was estimated at 15 000 000 White Hakes in 2012.
+Average spring abundance estimates were 16 000 000 White Hakes in 2012-2014.

-Canadian Research Vessel Surveys -Autumn
+Canadian Research Surveys -Autumn

 Stratified-random autumn surveys have been conducted by Canada in Div.
 3NO from 1990 to the present.
 Beginning in autumn 1995, Canadian survey gear was changed from the Engel 145 otter trawl to the Campelen 1800 shrimp trawl.
 Additional causes of variation in autumn survey coverage are discussed in detail by Brodie and Stansbury (2007), and Healey and Brodie (2009).
 In addition, Canada does not survey Subdiv.
 3Ps in autumn.
-Furthermore, autumn surveys reach deeper maximum depths (~1 400 m) than those in spring (~750 m).
-Therefore, autumn survey data are not directly comparable to spring survey data.
+Furthermore, autumn surveys reach deeper maximum depths (~1 400 m) than those in spring (~750 m).Therefore, autumn survey data are not directly comparable to spring survey data.
 Because the autumn series is not spatially complete over the designated stock area, Canadian spring surveys are used as the primary estimator of biomass and abundance trends for White Hake.
-It must also be noted that, due to Canadian research vessels' mechanical difficulties, deep strata in Div.
-3NO were not surveyed in 2003, 2004, and 2006, and strata deeper than 730 m in the survey area were not surveyed in 2008.
+It must also be noted that Canadian research vessels' mechanical difficulties prevented the surveying of: deep strata in Div.
+3NO in 2003, 2004, and 2006; strata deeper than 730 m in 2008; and Div.
+3NO in autumn 2014.